 The hearing body will determine whether each allegation in the complaint has been supported by a preponderance of the evidence.
 The respondent cannot be found responsible for a policy violation that is not supported by a preponderance of the evidence.
 If the respondent is found to have violated the policy, the hearing body may impose one or more sanctions listed in Section 4.II.L of this document.

-Under the , a respondent has violated University policy if the evidence demonstrates it is “more likely than not” that the alleged violation occurred.
+Under the preponderance of the evidence standard, a respondent has violated University policy if the evidence demonstrates it is more likely than not that the alleged violation occurred.

 The hearing body will prepare and deliver a written decision within five class days of the hearing.
 The decision must include the rationale for the decision and notification of the right to appeal.
 A copy of the decision will be provided to the complainant and respondent, who are required to maintain the confidentiality of the document to the extent permitted by law.